thinger-io/Docs/Hardware/ClimaStick/README.md

  float getBatteryVoltage();
  float getBatteryLoad();
 ```
-After execute this functions, the retrieve variables will be ready to work with readed values.
+After executing this functions, the retrieve variables will be ready to work with readed values.
 Next list shows all this variables:
  - Accelerometer: ax, ay, az.
  - Gyroscope: gx, gy, gz.
  - Magnetometer:  mx, my, mz.